AIFahim/Dynamic-Traning-of-Whisper-ASR-Model/README.md

 - Audio playback functionality
 - Information about the model and its capabilities

-### Application Interface
-The Streamlit application provides a user-friendly interface with the following components:

-1. **Title and Description**:
-   - Clear title "🎤 Bengali Speech Recognition"
-   - Brief description of the application's purpose

-2. **File Upload Section**:
-   - File uploader for WAV and MP3 audio files
-   - Audio player to listen to the uploaded file

-3. **Transcription Section**:
-   - "Transcribe Audio" button to initiate transcription
-   - Progress indicator during processing
-   - Display of transcription results
-   - Download button for saving transcriptions

-4. **Model Information**:
-   - Expandable section with details about the model
-   - Model name, type, language, and features

 ### Example Output
 When a user uploads an audio file and clicks "Transcribe Audio", the application will: